Trishneet Arora

-Trishneet Arora was born on 2 November, 1993 in Ludhiana, Punjab, India.
-He is the founder and chief executive officer of TAC Security, a cyber security company.
-He was named in Forbes 30 Under 30 2018 Asia list and Fortune India 40 Under 40 2019 List of India's Brightest Business Minds.
+Trishneet Arora (born 2 November 1993 in Punjab, India) is an Indian ethical hacker, and entrepreneur.
+He is the founder and CEO of TAC Security, a cyber security company.
+He was named in Forbes 30 Under 30 2018 Asia list and Fortune India 40 Under 40 2019 list of India's Brightest Business Minds.

 Career

-Arora founded TAC Security, a cyber security company that provides protection to corporations against network vulnerabilities and data theft.
+Arora founded TAC Security, a cybersecurity company that protects corporations against network vulnerabilities and data breaches.
 Some of his clients are Reliance Industries, Central Bureau of Investigation, Punjab Police (India) and Gujarat Police.
-He helps the Punjab and Gujarat police in investigating cyber crimes, for which he has conducted training sessions with officials.

 Arora's company mainly provides vulnerability assessment and penetration testing services.
 According to Arora, there has been an increase in the number of attacks against portals of companies.

-Awards and recognition
+Trishneet's enterprise reached a turning point in 2016 when it secured pre-series 'A' funding from prominent investor Vijay Kedia.

-Biographical film
+In November 2022, Trishneet was invited by US Vice President Kamala Harris to discusses cyber security at a gathering of young business leaders in New Mexico.

-Film-maker Sunil Bohra is working on a biographical film about Arora.
-Hansal Mehta will be directing the movie and currently working on the story.
+Biography

-Personal life
+Cyrus Gonda wrote the biography Trishneet Arora as part of his "The Magic of Leadership" series.

-Trishneet also invest in startups as an angel investor.
-In 2020 invested in online gaming company Oneiric.
+In 2024, he was the 6th youngest Indian billionaires on the Hurun Rich List, with a net worth of $130 million (Rs 1,100 crore).